 While the information included in a network topology diagram is not necessarily specific, there is certain information that you should include for each server, even if that information has to be placed in an appendix.
-For each server, list the server's name, its IP address and the role that the server is performing (DNS, DHCP, mail server, etc.).
-Keep in mind that a server may be assigned multiple IP addresses or have multiple NICs, so you should document that information too.
+For each server, list the server's name, its IP address and the role the server performs (domain name system, Dynamic Host Configuration Protocol, mail server, etc.).
+Keep in mind that a server may be assigned multiple IP addresses or have multiple network interface cards, so you should document that information too.

 Document the applications and their versions running on each server.
 You might also include a copy of the software license or a receipt within this documentation just in case your customer becomes involved in a software audit.

 I have talked about documenting individual servers, but it's equally important to document switches, routers, gateways and other networking hardware.
-The documentation should include information such as:
+The documentation should include information such as the following: